aras-p/hlsl2glslfork/README.md

 Status
 --------

+The library is used in the bitsquid engine and seems to work quite well.
+Support for more DX10/11 features might be added in the future.

 Seems to work quite well for Unity's shaders.
 When/if we bump into any issues; we'll just fix them.